 Sunbathing is easy, but ensure to keep sunbath techniques in your mind.

 There are a few important points you should keep in mind to take a sunbath safely.

 - Avoid eating anything 2 hours before taking a sunbath.

 - Wear SPF 30 or more and apply it on your body 15 minutes early before going outside.
-Ensure covering your body in at least a full ounce of sunscreen.
-It should be the full shot glass or size of a golf ball.
+Ensure to cover your body with at least a full ounce of sunscreen.
+It should be the full shot glass or the size of a golf ball.

 - Apply SPF on your hands, lips, feet, and top of your head if there’s no protection by hair.